JoshuaLamke/exceed-team-hackathon/README.md

 Open your browser and go to `http://localhost:3000` .
 You should see the greeting page

-### Configuring the backend

-This template is designed to let you plug & play any local api running on port 3000.
+## ⚙️ Setup the Backend

+This template proxies any requests made to http://localhost:3000 to the route /api on the frontend.

+This allows you to use any language you want to use to create the backend.
+All you'll need to do is set up a web server running on port 3000.

 Go to the [api folder](/api/README.md) for specific language examples.

 > To run both the frontend & the backend at once, you can use two different terminal windows or use a library like [Concurrently](https://www.npmjs.com/package/concurrently) in the package.json file